Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Theory

-Since the singular values of $\mC$ do not depend on the order of the rows, for mathematical analysis we assume that the individuals were arranged by population, so that $\mC$ has block structure \eqref{Block}.
+Next we turn to assumptions on data matrix $\mC$.
+Since the singular values of $\mC$ do not depend on the order of the rows, for mathematical analysis we assume that the individuals were arranged by subpopulation, so that $\mC$ has block structure \eqref{Block}.